Welcome to Bermuda!

 Tennis

-A racket (racquet in USA) sport.
-Bermuda Lawn Tennis Association, 2 Marsh Folly Road, Pembroke HM 13.
-Tennis was a pastime of British Admirals and Governors, their wives and their guests long before it became much more popular.
+Tennis had its origins in Bermuda as a British pastime of British Admirals and Governors, their wives and their guests long before it became much more popular and was exported, from Bermuda to the USA.
 The island's earliest private tennis courts were at Admiralty House, Spanish Point, home and command center of the resident Royal Navy Admiral, and Government House, residence of Bermuda's Governors.
-Unlike cricket and soccer, tennis was not introduced to Bermuda as a popular sport via the British military apparatus.
-It was the pastime of its colonial administration.
+A British Army officer stationed in Bermuda brought the first tennis apparatus to Bermuda as a way to help reduce the boredom of a colonial posting on a very small and isolated but then militarily strategically important British colony.
+A Bermudian merchant friend of his then visited England in 1871 and helped to pioneer tennis as a popular local sport.
+Briton Thomas Middleton living in Bermuda was impressed by what he saw in England of the game of lawn tennis as a development of a much older game.
 Thus was tennis was exported from Britain via Bermuda to the USA.
-A Bermudian merchant who visited England in 1871 indirectly pioneered tennis as a popular local sport.
-Thomas Middleton was impressed by what he saw in England of the game of lawn tennis as a development of a much older game.
 He acquired in England a set of the equipment with every intention of having his wife play it, to keep her amused and physically active.
-Then he changed his mind and donated the equipment to his friend, Sir Brownlow Gray.
-He built Bermuda's first home based private tennis court in the grounds of his manor home in Paget Parish, Claremont, overlooking Hamilton Harbor.
-His daughter Mary was once Bermuda's first female tennis champion and made it popular locally.
-However, it was Mary Outerbridge who liked the sport so much in Bermuda that she took her equipment to the USA and managed to persuade the Staten Island Cricket Club to build a court on its grounds.
+Then he changed his mind and donated the equipment to his friend, Chief Justice Sir Brownlow Gray.
+The latter built Bermuda's first home- based private tennis court in the grounds of his lovely manor home in Paget Parish, Claremont, overlooking Hamilton Harbor.
+Mary Outerbridge, born in the USA in 1852 to wealthy Bermudian parents Alexander Ewing Outerbridge and his wife who emigrated there, discovered the game at what was still her family home in Bermuda, during a visit there, when she played at Claremont.
+When she relocated to the USA (and later became an American citizen) she took her tennis gear with her, including racquets and a net ,not without difficulty when she returned to America on board the SS Canima in 1874.
+But the move almost ended in failure because suspicious customs officials in New York impounded the equipment before they relented and released it.
+She eventually managed, with the help of her brother A. Grelius Outerbridge, to persuade the Staten Island Cricket Club to build a court on its grounds.
+She hosted the first national tournament in 1880, but died in 1886, aged 34, a year before America’s first championship game for women was held.
+The Outerbridge family left another mark on New York, courtesy of Eugenius Harvey Outerbridge, another of Mary’s brothers and the first chairman of the city’s Port Authority.
+His name is commemorated in the Outerbridge Crossing, which links Staten Island with Perth Amboy in New Jersey.

-From there, tennis spread throughout the USA, eventually as a national sport.
+Tennis spread throughout the USA, eventually as a national sport.
+All those first tennis rackets were made of laminated wood, with large heads.
 Davis Cup tennis was established beyond Bermuda for nearly a century before there was any Davis Cup Competition in Bermuda.
 Top local players battle with the Caribbean or Central America.
 Tennis is year round on more than 100 public and private courts, some for nights.
 International invitational tennis events are often in Bermuda.
+Tennis became a popular Bermudian sport and was promoted by businessman William Ernest Rudolf Joell, who is remembered by the W. E. R Joell Stadium in Pembroke.

 Australian Pat Rafter, a former champion, has a home in Bermuda.